Chapter 15 Security of Payment Legislation Western Australia

 The determination will be binding on the parties, even if there are other proceedings relating to the dispute and payment (if any) must be made by the date specified in the adjudicator’s determination.

 If a determination is made in favour of a contractor and the principal is required to make payment by the specified date and does not, the contractor may, upon 3 business days’ notice, suspend the works under the contract until payment is made.

 Effect of adjudication determinations

 Payments made under adjudication determinations are made on account.

 This means an adjudication determination remains binding on the parties even if arbitration or other legal proceedings have been commenced but only until such other proceedings are concluded and finally determine the matter.

 In the meantime, an adjudication determination may be enforced by filing a copy of the determination that the Building Commissioner has certified and an affidavit as to the amount not paid under the determination in a court of competent jurisdiction.

-The WA Act states that, except for a SAT review, there is no right of appeal or review from an adjudicator’s determination.
+The CCA states that, except for a SAT review, there is no right of appeal or review from an adjudicator’s determination.
 The SAT may review an adjudication determination on the basis of procedural or other nominated grounds.